mgxy0/FWCrypt/README.md

    ```
    - Choose `d` to decrypt.
    - Enter the path of the encrypted file with `.fwc` extension.
+   - Enter the password.
+   - The decrypted file is in the same path.

 ## Requirements 🗃️